Opslevel-Sandbox-Inc/main-dir/README.md

-# catalog-service
+# main-dir

-this README lives in the catalog-service repo that lives in the main directory for this Github org
+this README lives in the main-dir repo that lives in the main directory for this Github org